 A good choice if you want a worktop created by nature over millions of years – and which is thoroughly unique.
-Natural stone and marble give you a worktop with an incredibly beautiful surface and with individual detail – color, grain and shrinkage cracks – that gives it a personality of its own.
+Natural stone gives you a worktop with an incredibly beautiful surface and with individual detail – color, grain and shrinkage cracks – that gives it a personality of its own.
 And makes it your very own.
-Natural stone and marble are also perfect in combination with other materials such as solid wood and steel.
+Natural stone is also perfect in combination with other materials such as solid wood and steel.

 What is natural stone and marble?

 Natural stone is volcanic rock, consisting mainly of three minerals: quartz, feldspar and muscovite.
 The latter is a shiny mineral and the main component that gives natural stone its irresistible sparkle – like looking into myriads of shining stars.
 Natural stone is mined in large blocks, which are then sawn and cut precisely to the required size, to the millimetre.
 The resulting worktop is then sanded and polished.
 Marble is also a type of rock.
 It is formed when limestone is recrystallised.
 As in the case of natural stone, this process takes millions of years and involves a combination of heat, pressure and friction.

 Quartzite is a naturally occurring stone that gains its name from its high quartz content.

 Quartzite is harder than granite and marble and has an attractive and variegated veined structure, giving it an exclusive look.

 DFI-Geisler supplies four types of quartzite.
 You can read about the origin, properties, characteristics and maintenance of the stone here.

 What is quartzite?